Ruben Amorim tactics, formation and playing style: How could Man Utd line up under new head coach?

 Ugarte still needs to adapt to the demands of the Premier League, of course.
 But Amorim knows how to get the best out of him.
 He did that at Sporting by allowing him to play to his strengths.
 While others, such as Inacio, were asked to focus on progressing the ball, Ugarte was left to focus on winning it back.

-The volume of his defensive work was impressive in that 2022/23 season.
-Ugarte's total of 121 tackles was the highest in Portugal and the fourth-highest across Europe's major leagues.
+The Uruguay international ranked sixth among Sporting players for passes per 90 minutes in the 2022/23 season but the volume of his defensive work was impressive.
+His total of 121 tackles was the highest in Portugal and the fourth-highest across Europe's major leagues.

 His ball-winning ability was used as a means of protecting Sporting's defence.
 But it was also harnessed further forward.